Car-free Christmas in NorfolkNorfolk

 With direct trains and buses from all over Norfolk and beyond, Yarmouth is another great December destination.

-• The town’s Christmas lights switch-on takes place on Friday November 24th and Great Yarmouth Christmas Fayre of crafts and food will be help in the Minster from 24th to 26th November.
-The Minster is a short walk from Yarmouth railway station.
+• The town’s Christmas lights switch-on takes place on Friday November 21st and Great Yarmouth Christmas Fayre of crafts and food will be held in the Minster of St Nicholas Church from 21st to 23rd November.
+The church is a short walk from Yarmouth railway station.

-• Famous far and wide for its lavish production and high octane entertainment, the traditional Hippodrome Circus Christmas Spectacular runs through to early January and offers international circus acts and water with its extraordinary round stage that transforms into a swimming pool.
+• Famous far and wide for its lavish productions and high octane entertainment, the traditional Hippodrome Circus Christmas Spectacular runs through to early January.
+It offers international circus acts and water tricks, with its extraordinary round stage that transforms into a swimming pool.

 • The Hippodrome is easy to get to by train or bus.
-It’s fifteen minutes walk from Great Yarmouth railway station (two trains an hour from Norwich) and ten minutes from the Market Gates bus station with regular buses from Lowestoft, Caister-on-Sea and lots of other places.
+It’s fifteen minutes walk from Great Yarmouth railway station (there are regular trains from Norwich) and ten minutes from the Market Gates bus station with regular buses from Lowestoft, Caister-on-Sea and lots of other places.

 Discover more car-free adventures and discounts at attractions around Norfolk – the UK’s first Good Journey County.